zenvia/zenvia-openapi-spec/spec/tags/sms.md

 ## Message sender and recipient

-When you send some message for one contact using WhatsApp channel:
+When you send some message for one contact using SMS channel:

 * Recipient: is the phone number of contact
 * Sender: is the SMS sender id